 It’s not specifically mentioned (as far as I could see) by Alesis, but according to one owner, the crash cymbal is dual zone (rim and bow).

-The sound module, where you plug in all the drums and cymbals, has inputs for two additional pieces.
+The sound unit, where you plug in all the drums and cymbals, has inputs for two additional pieces.
 Even though they are marked tom and cymbal, you can assign anything you want to those jacks.

 Another nice touch in the Crimson set is the inclusion of a pair of drumsticks.
 Not every kit in the market ships with them.
 Sometimes you have to purchase them separately.
 You may wish to do that anyway, but that’s not the point.